SAMtoBAM/stargraph/README.md

 You can follow the starfish tutorials for installation and running; provided on the [github/wiki](https://github.com/egluckthaler/starfish) <br/>
 To simplify running ```starfish``` and ensure compatability etc: you can use the wrapper ```starfish_wrapper.sh``` provided by ```stargraph``` <br/>
 The wrapper runs the primary steps required with default parameters <br/>
-In this case the input used will be the same list of paths to the PanSN-spec renamed assemblies as used for ```stargraph``` e.g. _assemblies_panSN.txt_
+In this case the input used will be the same list of paths to the PanSN-spec-like renamed assemblies as used for ```stargraph``` e.g. _assemblies_panSN.txt_

 	starfish_wrapper.sh -a assemblies_panSN.txt